WHAT IS THE K TO 12 PROGRAM?

 In SY 2012-2013, there are 30 public high schools and higher education institutions (HEIs) that have implemented Grade 11.
 This is a Research and Design (R&D) program to simulate different aspects of Senior High School in preparation for full nationwide implementation in SY 2016-2017.
 Modeling programs offered by these schools are based on students’ interests, community needs, and their respective capacities.

 NURTURING THE HOLISTICALLY DEVELOPED FILIPINO (COLLEGE AND LIVELIHOOD READINESS, 21ST CENTURY SKILLS)

 After going through Kindergarten, the enhanced Elementary and Junior High curriculum, and a specialized Senior High program, every K to 12 graduate will be ready to go into different paths – may it be further education, employment, or entrepreneurship.

 - Learning and innovation skills,

 Program implementation in public schools is being done in phases starting SY 2012–2013.
 Grade 1 entrants in SY 2012–2013 are the first batch to fully undergo the program, and current 1st year Junior High School students (or Grade 7) are the first to undergo the enhanced secondary education program.
 To facilitate the transition from the existing 10-year basic education to 12 years, DepEd is also implementing the SHS and SHS Modeling.

 TRANSITION FOR PRIVATE SCHOOLS

-Private schools craft their transition plans based on: (1) current/previous entry ages for Grade 1 and final year of Kinder, (2) duration of program , and most importantly, (3) content of curriculum offered.
+Private schools craft their transition plans based on (1) current/previous entry ages for Grade 1 and final year of Kinder, (2) duration of the program , and most importantly, (3) content of curriculum offered.

 Source: The Official Gazette – the official journal of the Republic of the Philippines.